operator-framework/enhancements/enhancements/sdk-migrate-bundle.md

   https://github.com/jmrodri/migrate-prototype/blob/master/main.go

 ### Risks and Mitigations
-If we can not change the behavior of `GenerateFunc` to write the `bundle.Dockerfile` in a particular location this could make this process difficult.
+If we cannot change the behavior of `GenerateFunc` to write the `bundle.Dockerfile` in a particular location this could make this process difficult.